Litemage/argos1756-docs/docs/software_doc/tutorials/03_XRP_Tank_Drive/index.md

 ## Time to test your code
 Great job writing your first XRP code.  it is time to test your code.
 Go to [XRP Run Code](../XRP_Run_Code/tutorial_XRP_run_code.md) to test your code

+If everything is working correctly, you can now drive your XRP robot using the left and right joysticks.